List of successful votes of no confidence in British governments: Defeat of the MacDonald ministry (1924)

-Although the actual motion of censure moved by Robert Horne MP in the terms "That the conduct of His Majesty's Government in relation to the institution and subsequent withdrawal of criminal proceedings against the editor of the 'Workers' Weekly' is deserving of the censure of this House" was expressly rejected by 198 votes to 359 (a notional Government majority of 161), an alternative motion proposed by John Simon MP "That a Select Committee be appointed to investigate and report upon the circumstances leading up to the withdrawal of the proceedings recently instituted by the Director of Public Prosecutions against Mr. Campbell" was passed by 364 to 198.
+The actual motion of censure moved by Conservative Robert Horne MP "That the conduct of His Majesty's Government in relation to the institution and subsequent withdrawal of criminal proceedings against the editor of the 'Workers' Weekly' is deserving of the censure of this House" was rejected by 198 votes to 359 (a notional Government majority of 161), opposed by many Conservative MPs as the Conservative Party leadership had decided instead to vote for an alternative motion proposed by Liberal John Simon MP.
+Simon's motion, "That a Select Committee be appointed to investigate and report upon the circumstances leading up to the withdrawal of the proceedings recently instituted by the Director of Public Prosecutions against Mr. Campbell", was passed by 364 to 198.
 The government however, had made clear that they regarded both motions as votes of confidence and thus MacDonald requested and obtained a dissolution on the following day.

-The Government's defeat on John Simon's motion (by a majority of 166) would prove the high water mark of government defeat in modern parliamentary politics until the first "Meaningful Vote" on the EU-UK Withdrawal Agreement.
-That vote was held on 15 January 2019, and the government lost by a majority of 230.

 The consequence of the vote was the third general election in three years.
-Dominated by the publication of the controversial Zinoviev letter shortly before polling day and scares over Labour connections with Bolshevik Russia, the Conservatives were returned to power with a majority of 208.
+Dominated by the publication of the controversial Zinoviev letter shortly before polling day and scares over Labour's attempts, as part of trade negotiations, to offer a loan to Bolshevik Russia, the Conservatives were returned to power with a majority of 208.
 They remained in office for the duration of the next Parliament.
-However, this spectacular success was predominantly at the expense of the Liberals who lost 118 seats rather than Labour.
+However, this spectacular success was predominantly at the expense of the Liberals, who lost 118 seats, rather than Labour.
 The latter lost only 40 seats and gained a million new votes compared to 1923.
-Thus the long-term consequence of the vote was the permanent supersession of the Liberals by Labour as the Official Opposition to Baldwin's Conservatives.
+Thus the long-term consequence of the vote was to cement the supersession of the Liberals by Labour as the Official Opposition to Baldwin's Conservatives; the Liberals were reduced to the status of a minor party.

+The Government's defeat on John Simon's motion (by a majority of 166) would prove the high water mark of government defeat in modern parliamentary politics until the first "Meaningful Vote" on the EU-UK Withdrawal Agreement.
+That vote was held on 15 January 2019, and the government lost by a majority of 230.